nwchemgit/nwchem-wiki/Prepare.md

 ```
 link 20:_SG 55:FE
 ```
-The format of the sequence file is given in Table 36.9.
+The format of the sequence file is given in [this table](Format_of_MD_Files.md#format-of-sequence-file).
 In addition to the list of segments this file also includes links between non-standard segments or other non-standard links.
 These links are generated based on distances found between atoms on the pdb file.
 When atoms are involved in such non-standard links that have not been identified in the fragment of segment files as a non-chain link atom, the prepare module will ignore these links and report them as skipped.
 If one or more of these links are required, the user has to include them with explicit link directives in the sequence file, making them forced links.
 Alternatively, these links can be made forced-links by changing link into LINK in the sequence file.
 ```
 fraction { <integer imol> }
 ```